WasatchPhotonics/ENLIGHTEN/docs/CSS.md

 Fix if you can.

-# Dark Mode vs Light Mode
+# Dark Mode vs Light Mode vs Themes

 The current "dark mode" setting is stored in two objects within ENLIGHTEN.
 The _boolean_ stating whether "Dark Mode is enabled" is in the GUI class.